S3-working-group/s3-practical-guide/S3-practical-guide.md

 **Self-Governance**: People governing themselves within the constraints of a domain.
 **Self-Organization**: People organizing work within constraints defined through governance.
 **Semi-Autonomy**: The autonomy of people to create value, limited by the constraints of their domain (including the influence of the delegator and of representatives), and by objections from others.
-**Sociocracy**: A mindset where people affected by decisions can influence them on the basis of reasons to do so.

 ---